 The very idea of taking up DJing as a hobby and playing a few gigs here and there for fun would have been crazy – only the truly committed could do any of what I’ve described in this article so far, and even fewer got near to getting gigs in real venues.

 DJing went from the underground to the mainstream almost overnight

 Now, of course, DJs are everywhere!

 Firstly, the opportunities are just so much more numerous and varied.
-Yes, the clubs are still there (and lots of them), but there are myriad bars, lounges, cafes, restaurants, clothes stores, shopping malls, and every other type of retail outlet you can think of using DJs.
+Yes, the clubs are still there, but there are myriad bars, lounges, cafes, restaurants, clothes stores, shopping malls, and every other type of retail outlet you can think of using DJs.

 Even TV shows have their own DJs.
 Ditto sports teams and events: No marathon course is complete without a DJ at the start/finish, and often several more dotted around to give the runners an extra boost at key points.
 Cruise lines have resident DJs, as do ski resorts and leisure centres.